7 Best Toilets in Canada in 2023: Reviews & Top Picks

 |Rim Height:||15 inches|

-If you’re looking to save a couple of hundred bucks compared to the top pick on the list, this 2-piece toilet from Toto will do the trick.
+If you want to save a couple of hundred bucks compared to the top pick, this 2-piece toilet from Toto will do the trick.
 It doesn’t have a pressure-assisted flush, but it flushes reliably nonetheless.

 3. Convenient Height Dual Flush Toilet – Premium Choice